 Netherlands Institute for Cultural Analysis

 NICA is the Dutch national research school dedicated to the academic study of contemporary culture from an interdisciplinary, theoretical, and critical perspective.
 The school offers graduate courses for research master and PhD students, and serves as a professional network for affiliated scholars.
-Presently based at the University of Amsterdam, the school welcomes the participation of scholars and students of all Dutch universities.
+Presently based at the Leiden University, the school welcomes the participation of scholars and students of all Dutch universities.
 (Read NICA’s mission statement.)

 NICA membership is free, caries no obligations, and is open to faculty as well as research master and PhD students.
 Join us by mailing the following address: Contact NICA